awrockwell/Transformer/README.md

 ﻿# Transformer
 Takes in a database and finds the best fitting linear transformations in Python

+Notes:
+How do I want to intake the DF
+Y with many Xs?
+/\ YES!
+Other way is cumbersome

+How do you want the Output?
+Appended to the right, title changed to the transform, e.g., X4.BoxCox Another Table will have the metrics of each conversion

 ### To do list:
 - [ ]	User inputs dataframe file
 - [ ]	Python Reads File and Relays Column Headers to User